Iterative regularization in classification via hinge loss diagonal descent: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{section2}, we briefly discuss the ideas of explicit and implicit regularization approach for regression problems.
 In Section \ref{section3} we are reviewing these approaches in terms of classification problems.
 In Section \ref{sectionprel}, we describe the main proposed schemes based on a diagonal iterative regularization procedure for the hinge loss.
-In Section \ref{sectionmain} we present the main results and we provide the corresponding convergence analysis.
+In Section \ref{sectionmain} we present the main results and we provide the corresponding convergence and stability analysis.
 Finally in Section \ref{sectionnum} we illustrate the performance of the proposed algorithms on some simple numerical examples.
-Appendix \ref{appendixa} contains some general facts and most of the technical proofs and lemmas needed in the main core of the paper.
+Appendix \ref{appendixa} contains some general facts and all the technical proofs and lemmas.